ebi-pf-team/interproscan-docs/docs/ImprovingPerformance.rst

 Improving performance
 =====================

-If InterProScan is taking a long time to run, consider the following:
+If InterProScan is taking a long time to run, or you just want to improve on the run time you are getting, then consider some of the following:

 Review your CPU (and memory) command options
 ------------------------------------------